VladimirPoplavsky/Stock_Price_prediction/README.md

-### Here  we dicided to use all the data and see if  our R2 score will differ from the revious attempts
+### Here we decided to use all the data and see if our R2 score will differ from the previous attempts

 ```python